You need to be logged in to access any Library Online Resources unless they're Open Access.

 In some cases, you won't be able to authenticate if you search for the resource on a search engine such as Google.

 For some resources, you will need to access them differently or use special login details.
 Information on these can be found on our A-Z Database List, next to the databases that need them.
+See how to authenticate with your Roehampton username and password to see the special passwords, if you need to.

 Some platforms will ask you to authenticate / log in through OpenAthens.
 This screen may look slightly different depending on the platform.